 #Repost @cedarbergafrica with @repostapp. ・・・ It is completely surreal how wildlife can survive in the arid conditions of #damaraland where you may not get rain for two years (prior to our arrival - more on that later...)
 The desert rhino camp concession is vast yet it supports a variety of wildlife such as zebra, gemsbok, klipspringer, elephant, giraffe, rhino, hyena and even lion. #namibiasafari #damaraland #namibiadesert #igscwildlife #africanamazing #inspiringtravel #safari

 Namibia offers an adventure of a lifetime in a different take on a traditional safari.
-From the culture to the quaint towns, to shipwrecks and endless stretched of coastline, a trip to Namibia is highly recommended.
+From the culture to the quaint towns, to shipwrecks and endless stretched of coastline, a Namibia safari is highly recommended.
 If you'd like to know more, let us know here and we'll gladly advise you.